Old North Church: Old North Church gift shop

-Old North's Rectors
+Rectors

 Old North Church's first rector was Reverend Dr. Timothy Cutler.
-Cutler was born in Charlestown, MA in 1684 and attended Harvard College.
+Cutler was born in Charlestown, Massachusetts, in 1684 and attended Harvard College.
 He served as president and rector of Yale College until 1722.
 In 1722, Cutler notified Yale's board of trustees that he, along with others, intended to seek ordination from the Church of England, admitting their doubt about their current ordination status as they had not been ordained by a bishop- which they felt the Scriptures mandated.
 This controversy came to be known by Congregationalists as the Yale Apostasy.
 After being released from his position by Yale, Cutler was invited to Boston by the committee building the Christ Church (Old North).
 Cutler journeyed to England for his ordination, returning to Boston one year later with a Doctorate in Divinity from both Oxford and Cambridge Universities.
 Cutler was ordained as a priest and a missionary for the Society for the Propagation of the Gospel in Foreign Parts.
 Cutler celebrated his first service at the Christ Church (Old North) on December 29, 1723.
 Cutler served at Old North until his death in 1765.
 As first rector, he is honored at Old North- entombed in the crypt, directly below the altar.

 Like Timothy Cutler, Reverend Mather Byles Jr. left the Congregational ministry to be ordained as an Anglican priest.
 Like Cutler, Byles was an enslaver.
 Old North Church's records document the baptism of Byles’ enslaved servant, a man named Cato in early April 1775.
 Byles served the Christ Church in the City of Boston (Old North) from 1768- April 1775.